 - Interest Expense and Income

-Your company’s interest expenses and income, if applicable, are part of your P&L. The former is the amount of interest you pay on loans, while the latter is the money coming in from certificates of deposit, money market accounts, and similar interest-bearing sources.
+If applicable, your company’s interest expenses and income are part of your P&L. The former is the amount of interest you pay on loans, while the latter is the money coming in from certificates of deposit, money market accounts, and similar interest-bearing sources.
 Your P&L can show these interest expenses and income separately or combine them.
 Add or subtract the overall interest amounts from your operating profits.

 - Income and Other Taxes